jadecobra/python_tdd_exercises/source/functions/index.rst

 test_functions_w_keyword_arguments
 *********************************************************************************

 There is a problem with using positional arguments - the inputs must always be given in the right order.
-What if I forget the order the :ref:`function<what is a function?>` expects the inputs?
-What if I  does something different when it gets input out of order.
+What if I forget the order?
+What if there are many inputs?

-I can use `Keyword Arguments`_ to make sure it does what I want even when I send input out of order.
+I can use `Keyword Arguments`_ to make sure the :ref:`function<what is a function?>` always gets the values for the inputs it expects, that way it does what I want even when I send inputs out of order.

 ----